 - Janssen, for a trial on induction and maintenance therapy for moderately to severely active ulcerative colitis.

-- Roche, for a trials on Crohn’s Disease and on ulcerative colitis.
+- Roche, for trials on Crohn’s Disease and on ulcerative colitis.

-- Takeda, for a trials on Crohn’s Disease and on ulcerative colitis.
+- Takeda, for trials on Crohn’s Disease and on ulcerative colitis.

-Dr. Robert Roswell is Associate Dean for Diversity and Inclusion at the Zucker School of Medicine at Hofstra/Northwell where he also serves as Associate Professor of Science Education & Cardiology.
-Board certified in internal medicine and cardiovascular diseases, he is co-Director of the Cardiac ICU and the Associate Cardiology Fellowship Director at Northwell Health's Lenox Hill Hospital.
-Dr. Roswell serves as a member of the American Board of Internal Medicine Board of Directors.
+Dr. Robert Roswell is Associate Dean for Diversity and Inclusion at the Zucker School of Medicine at Hofstra/Northwell in New York where he also serves as Associate Professor of Science Education & Cardiology.
+Board certified in Internal Medicine and Cardiovascular Diseases, he is co-Director of the Cardiac ICU and the Associate Cardiology Fellowship Director at Northwell Health's Lenox Hill Hospital.
+Dr. Roswell serves as Secretary of the American Board of Internal Medicine Board of Directors.